A definitive guide to the Flat Rate scheme in Italy

 The flat rate scheme and electronic invoicing

-From this date on, therefore, all those who adhere to the flat-rate scheme are also obliged to issue electronic invoices through the registration of the document in xml format and the sending, of the same, to the recipient through the appropriate exchange system (Sdi).
+From January 2024 all those who adhere to the flat-rate scheme are also obliged to issue electronic invoices through the registration of the document in xml format and the sending, of the same, to the recipient through the appropriate exchange system (Sdi).

 To be able to issue an electronic invoice in the flat rate scheme, it is sufficient to have a computer (or another electronic device) and a software that allows the filling out of xml files.
 There are specific software, dedicated to the issuing of electronic invoices or one can use the standard software which can be found in the personal area of the Italian Revenue Agency in the section called “Fatture e Corrispettivi” (Invoices and Fees)